Efficient Generator of Mathematical Expressions for Symbolic Regression: Evaluation

 \section{Evaluation}

 In this section, we will investigate the validity of our hypothesis that the hierarchical variational autoencoder is a more efficient generator of mathematical expressions than the alternative VAEs for sequences by conducting two series of computational experiments.
 In the first series, we are going to evaluate the performance and efficiency of \HVAE on the task of generating mathematical expressions.
-In the second series, we will evaluate the performance of \HVAE when used on the downstream task of symbolic regression.
+In the second series, we will evaluate the performance of \HVAESR on the symbolic regression downstream task.